maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 	If you want to exclude some packages you can do with the argument `--exclude` plus a quoted list of Apps or Office parts to exclude (this will generate an InstallerChoices.xml that is used during the Office installation):

-	The following Installer Choices are available (with version 15.18):
+	The following Installer Choices are available (with version 15.31):
 	`word` `excel` `powerpoint` `onenote.mac` `outlook` and `autoupdate`

-	**Important: Please do not deactivate the installation of the fonts, frameworks and proofing tools, as you might end up with unstable and unsupported setup.**
+	**Important: Please do not deactivate the installation of the fonts, frameworks and proofing tools, as you might end up with an unstable and unsupported setup.**

 	for example `./MS_Office_2016_PKGBuilder.sh --exclude "onenote.mac autoupdate"` to exclude OneNote and the AutoUpdater app or run `./MS_Office_2016_PKGBuilder.sh`without any arguments to install everything.